 Colonel David L. Coggins, USMC (Ret.)

-Our Guiding Principles for Reopening
+Our Guiding Principles in Dealing with COVID-19

 1. The safety and well-being of our cadets, staff, and Fork Union Military Academy community is our highest priority.